Haiyan-Zhang-codes/Haiyan-Zhang-codes.github.io/README.md

-# Getting Started with Create React App
+# About this App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a react front end web app being used to my portfolio.

 ## Available Scripts